 Condenser mics are very sensitive.
 If you hold them in your hand during the session, the chance is the rubbing noise of your hand also be recorded.

 Using a mic stand.
 Mic stand make mics steady and untouchable during the session, so using a proper mic stand is essential in the recording.

 Here is my recommended mic stand which I personally use in my studio.

 Wondering, what is a pop filter?

-A pop filter is non-other than a net which is used to clear out the puffling sound occurred in human voice when we use certain alphabets like – P, PH etc. Its a recommended accessory for condenser mics so don’t underestimate pop filter and buy one to get pro vocals.
+A pop filter is non-other than a net which is used to clear out the puffling sound that occurred in the human voice when we use certain alphabets like – P, PH etc. It’s a recommended accessory for condenser mics so don’t underestimate pop filter and buy one to get pro vocals.